bzdgn/git-tutorial/README.md

 ```
 Once upon a time, there was a very beautiful girl.
 She liked to go to the forest with her dog every day.
-One day, she is lost in the road.
+One day, she was lost in the road.
     <fill here with something>
 Then she married with him have have 3 children.
 ```